Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

 Given the high cost of medical care, it is not uncommon to learn that a client is assisting a loved one with medical expenses.
 In this situation, making payments that qualify for the medical expenses exclusion can be a very useful tax strategy.

-If you have questions concerning the advisability of making educational, medical or gifts to minors in NJ, please contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call him toll-free at (855) 376-5291.
+If you have questions about the advisability of making educational, medical, or gift contributions to minors in NJ, please contact Fredrick P. Niemann, Esq., at fniemann@hnlawfirm.com or call him at (732) 863-9900.
 He welcomes your inquiries.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney